dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Deployment considerations

 The sample source code for this article is designed to run locally.
 It has also been developed to deploy each client app as a container image.
 The _Dockerfile_ for each client app is used to build the container image.
-Each _Dockefile_ is identical, using a multistage build to create a production-ready container image.
+Each _Dockerfile_ is identical, using a multistage build to create a production-ready container image.

 :::code language="dockerfile" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Angular/Dockerfile":::